AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig07.jpg" alt="Slope algorithm's location and parameters" width="75%"/>

-Use a benchmark value  to identify areas where there could be any risk related to slope.
+Use a benchmark value[^13] to identify areas where there could be any risk related to slope.
 That value should be used to identify areas where the slope value is below or above the value, ergo at risk or not.
 The areas above the benchmark value should be prioritized.
 Use gathered information from field or imagery to make an informed and coherent decision.
 Also consider that the units from your slope calculation correlates to the benchmark value.

 ## Urban and Land Administration Data acquisition
 In order to analyze spatial data it is necessary to gather as much geo-referenced information as possible.
 This project requires four types of data at least.
 Administrative boundaries like wards, slums or other known areas should be collected from government agencies like the Department of Science & Technology; it’s common that District Geo-portals [(Figure 8)][8] allow to visualize spatial information.
 Make a formal request of information, get an alternative source of information or even scrap it.